Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Introduction

-\item To improve the exploration of \quant for solving the MIS problem, we propose three initialization schemes: (i) a sampling from the uniform distribution when the degrees of all nodes are similar, (ii) a sampling scheme based on a continuous semidefinite programming (SDP) relaxation of the MIS problem for sparse graphs, and (iii) a degree-based initialization scheme for dense graphs.

-\item We provide a theoretical analysis on sufficient and necessary conditions of the edges-penalty parameter for \quantns.
-Furthermore, we provide theoretical insights on the local minimizers.
-These derivations shed light on the underlying dynamics of the optimization process associated with our proposed dataless neural network.
-The theoretical foundation strengthens the understanding of how these parameters influence the behavior of the optimization algorithm.
+More recently, differentiable approaches have been explored \cite{bengio2021machine}, falling into two main categories: (\textit{i}) data-driven methods, where a neural network (NN) is trained to fit a distribution over training graphs, and (\textit{ii}) dataless methods \cite{alkhouri2022differentiable, schuetz2022combinatorial}.
+Both approaches rely on some formulations of the MIS problem, such as the continuous relaxation of the MIS Quadratic Unconstrained Binary Optimization (QUBO) or ReLU-based objective functions.
+However, data-driven methods often suffer from unsatisfactory {\em generalization} performance when faced with graph instances whose structural characteristics differ from those in the training dataset \cite{bother2022s,gamarnik2023barriers}.

+In this paper, we present a new differentiable dataless solver for the MIS problem based on an improved quadratic optimization formulation, a parallel optimization strategy, and momentum-based gradient descent, which we dub as \textbf{p}arallelized \textbf{C}lique-Informed \textbf{Q}uadratic \textbf{O}ptimization for the \textbf{MIS} problem (pCQO-MIS).
+The contributions of our work are summarized as follows:

+\begin{enumerate}[leftmargin=*] \item \textbf{MIS Quadratic Formulation with MC Term}: Leveraging the direct relationship between the MIS and MC problems, we propose a new formulation that incorporates an MC term into the continuous relaxation of the MIS quadratic formulation.

+\item \textbf{Theoretically}: \begin{itemize}[leftmargin=*] \item We derive a sufficient and necessary condition for the parameter that penalizes the inclusion of adjacent nodes and the MC term parameter with respect to (w.r.t.) the MIS size.

+\item We show that all local minimizers are binary vectors that sit on the boundary of the box constraints, and establish that all these local minimizers correspond to maximal independent sets.

+\item We prove that if non-binary stationary points exist, they are saddle points and not local minimizers, with their existence depending on the graph type and connectivity.

+\end{itemize} \item \textbf{Optimization Strategy}: To improve exploration with our non-convex optimization, we propose the use of GPU parallel processing of several initializations for each graph instance using projected momentum-based gradient descent.

+\item \textbf{Efficient MIS Checking}: Drawing from our theoretical results on local minimizers and stationary points, we develop an efficient MIS checking function that significantly accelerates our implementation.

-\item Our experiments on known challenging graph datasets, utilizing standard tools such as the Adam optimizer and GPU libraries, establish the efficacy of our proposed \quant approach, which shows competitive or superior performance compared to SOTA data-driven learning approaches.
+\item \textbf{Experimental Validation}: We evaluate our approach on challenging benchmark graph datasets, demonstrating its efficacy.
+Our method achieves competitive or superior performance compared to state-of-the-art heuristic, exact, and data-driven approaches in terms of MIS size and/or run-time. \end{enumerate}